bryik/aframe-layers-component/README.md

 an Object3D to either layer 1 [(visible to the left eye) or layer 2 (visible to the right eye)](https://github.com/mrdoob/three.js/blob/0950e5b6e8bceb520c154f45b5c240af45f0ed11/src/renderers/webxr/WebXRManager.js#L41).
 Nothing wrong with this except that outside of VR the camera can only see layer 0.
-By enabling layer 1 and/or 2, this component helps make sure objects are visible outside of VR.
+By enabling layer 1 and/or 2, this component helps make objects visible outside of VR.

 ## usage